ne1up/ne1up/README.md

 ![ne1up logo](./public/logo/logo.svg)

-ne1up is a free (as in both price and freedom) communication tool.
+ne1up is a free (as in both price and freedom) chat tool.
 Designed to be the simplest way to connect with others privately and securely, it is:

 - Fully open source (licensed under [GPL v2](./LICENSE))
+- Anonymous
 - Peer-to-peer
   - Whenever possible, otherwise a TURN server is used to ensure reliable peer connection
 - End-to-end encrypted (via [WebRTC](https://webrtc-security.github.io/))
 - Ephemeral
   - Message content is never persisted to disk on either the client or server
+- Disposable
 - Decentralized
   - There is no API server.
 All that's required for ne1up to function is availability of GitHub for static assets, and public WebTorrent and STUN/TURN relay servers for establishing peer-to-peer communication.
 - Embeddable